Kamala Harris 2020 presidential campaign: Announcement

 On Martin Luther King Jr. Day, January 21, 2019, Harris announced on Good Morning America that she would be seeking the Democratic presidential nomination.
 Her campaign headquarters were in Baltimore, Maryland, with a second office in Oakland, California.
 Her campaign slogan, "For the People", is the phrase she used to formally announce her appearances as a prosecutor in the California superior courts as implicitly required by California law.

 Within twenty-four hours of the announcement, Harris's campaign received over $1.5 million in donations from about 38,000 individuals across all fifty states, with the average donation being $37.
 At the time, this record amount tied with the one set by U.S. Senator Bernie Sanders during the 2016 election.

 An overflow crowd of over 20,000 attended her formal campaign kickoff event at Frank Ogawa Plaza in her hometown of Oakland, California, on January 27.
 Numerous commentators noted that there were more attendees at Harris's kickoff event than Barack Obama's first presidential campaign kickoff in Springfield, Illinois, in 2007.

-1st Quarter
+First quarter

 On January 28, Harris introduced herself as a 2020 presidential candidate in a CNN town hall at Drake University in Des Moines, Iowa.